MekhyW/LESION-RoboCup_RescueMaze_2017/README.md

 ## Team Description Paper

-The development of Cypher, in partial collaboration with Santa Bartolomea Capitanio School (from Macapá.
+The development of Lesion, in partial collaboration with Santa Bartolomea Capitanio School (from Macapá.
 Brasil) is described in the following TDP (written in brazillian Portuguese) with useful links:

 http://sistemaolimpo.org/midias/uploads/85ae23003a1def3842ece655af41f87c.pdf